RobotMissions/DataTools/readme.md

 **LogHandling/runs.py**

 This script will calculate how long the Bowie runs have been.
+A continuous run is defined by timestamps with less than 2 mins between each.
 This is useful to double check for any times when Bowie might have experienced difficulty by turning off or something.
 It can serve as a way to highlight the time.
 The log files do not have to start at 0, but they do have to be sequential.

 1. Locate the folder of your logs